 Note.
 For attributes that can store data of multiple types, you cannot enter text in the text box until you select a data type.

 Full-text search during the input.
-A text box can support full-text search.
+A text box can support the full-text search.
 This provides the option to search for one or several words.
 The search returns the results that contain at least one of these words.

 Fig. 38.
 Full-text search in a text box